joelandrews614/Practice-Selenium/README.txt

-Interview Questions:
+Coding Questions:
-	1. Difference between get() and navigate().to()
+	*.
+Find a Web Element using
+			*.
+CSS Selector
+			*.
+Dynamic X-path Functions
+	*.
+How to handle Drop-downs
-	2. Difference between Implicit and Explicit Waits
+	*.
+Write Implicit and Explicit Waits
-	3. What is Fluent Wait and when do you use it
+	*.
+Create a Fluent Wait and when do you use it
-	4. How do you handle StaleElement
+	*.
+How do you handle StaleElement
-	5. How to locate Dynamic Elements
+	*.
+How to locate Dynamic Elements
+	*.
+Wait for Element to Appear, Then Click
+	*.
+Write a Method to Select a Check-box Based on Label *.
+Scroll and Click an Element Not in View
+	*.
+Pop-ups and Alerts
+	*.
+Handle Web-Elements using Action Class
+	*.
+Handling Windows and Tabs
+	*.
+Handling I-frames

-	1. Handling Upload Files
+	*.
+How to Upload Files
-	2. Javascript Executor
-	3. Actions Class
-	4. Screenshots
-	5.
+	*.
+Verify Table Data Matches Expected Value
+	*.
+Create a Data Provider for Login Tests
+	*.
+Read Test Data from Excel File (Apache POI)
+	*.
+Write a Retry Logic
+	*.
+Run Tests in Multiple Browsers
+	*.
+CI and CD Pipelines

+Theoretical Questions:
+	*.
+Difference between get() and navigate().to()
+	*.
+How do you manage test data for large automated test suite *.
+How to handle flanky tests

 Test Framework Questions:

-	1. Installation and Environment Setup - 24/04/25
-	2. Test Methods - 24/04/25
-    3. Selectors and Locators - 25/04/25
-    	1. ID
-    	2. Class
-    	3. CssSelectors
-    	4. Xpaths
-    4. Web Elements and their Interactions
     	1. Textbox - 28/04/25
     	2. Button - 28/04/25
     	3. Links - 28/04/25